Recent Theoretical Advances in Non-Convex Optimization: Higher-Order Methods

 Another branch of optimization incremental methods for solving \eqref{eq:main_pr_non_cvx} are methods that use the second-order information about the function.
 This information is very helpful to escape saddle-points by using a negative curvature.
 Next we define an $(\varepsilon,\delta)$-second-order stationary point $x^{\ast}$ if

 Next in this section we suppose that $f(x)$ has $L_2$-Lipschitz second-order derivative.
-The basic method for this class of problems is a Cubic Regularized Newton's method \cite{nesterov2006cubic}.
+The basic method for this class of problems is a \dk{Cubic Regularization method (CR)} \cite{nesterov2006cubic}.

 where $\dk{H} \ge 0$.
 It globally converges to the minimum for convex functions and converges to a $(\varepsilon,\delta)$-second-order stationary point for non-convex function within $O(\varepsilon^{-3/2})$ number of iterations.
 Note, that the subproblem \eqref{eq_cubic_newton} is also non-convex but in \cite{nesterov2006cubic} authors proposed a method to solve this problem as a convex problem via special choose of $\dk{H}$ and line-search for a dual problem. \pd{A related line of work considers trust region methods \cite{conn2000trust,cartis2011adaptive,cartis2011adaptive2,cartis2017improved,cartis2019universal}, where a classical Newton step is calculated on a Euclidean ball of a carefully chosen radius.
-In particular, this allows to obtain extensions to constrained problems \cite{haeser2019optimality,dvurechensky2019generalized}.
-Both cubic regularized Newton methods and trust region methods in general work well for the problems in moderate dimensions.
+Both cubic regularized Newton methods and trust region methods can be extended to work for constrained problems with linear and conic constraints \cite{haeser2019optimality,dvurechensky2019generalized,dvurechensky2021hessian}.
+In general, all these algorithms work well for the problems in moderate dimensions.
 Unfortunately, for many large-scale Machine Learning problems it is hard to calculate the full Hessian and the inverse such a large matrix.} Recent work has therefore explored the use of Hessian-vector products $\nabla^2 f(x) \cdot \dk{s}$, which can be computed as efficiently as gradients in many cases including neural networks by using autogradient technique.
 By this Hessian-vector product we can efficiently find \dk{$x^{k+1}_{\text{Cubic}}$} by variants of gradient descent \cite{carmon2016gradient}.
 Several algorithms incorporating Hessian-vector products \cite{allen2018make,allen2018natasha} have been shown to achieve faster convergence rates than gradient descent in the non-stochastic setting.
 However, in the stochastic setting where we only have access to stochastic Hessian-vector products, significantly less progress has been made.

 One of the improvement of this method was done in \cite{wang2020cubic}. \pd{The authors introduce a momentum step and obtain faster convergence rate}.
 This technique \pd{is} widely used to speed up the first order methods and also can speed up the second order method.